Helpmonks/docs/docs/api/overview.md

 ## Data structure

 All API methods are issues with a POST or a GET request.
 POST API methods expect a JSON structure in the body.
-Please see each individidual documentation to learn about the available parameters.
+Please see each individual documentation to learn about the available parameters.

 All API methods return a JSON data object in the format: